Yucheng7713/OneClick/README.md

 - Setup AWS & Install AWS CLI
   1. Get an [AWS account](https://aws.amazon.com/)
-  2. Create an IAM admin user and group on either AWS console, It is not recommended to set everything up with root identity (the one u login with email).
+  2. Create an IAM admin user and group on either AWS console (It is not recommended to set everything up with root account.)
   3. Grant the following IAM permissions to your IAM role in order to use the tool.
       ```
       AmazonEC2FullAccess